TPFMachine Tutorial 1.1¶

 We use the evaluated PSF model on all sources to compute these metrics simultaneously for all of them.

-To compute SAP we use machine.compute_aperture_photometry()
+To compute SAP we use machine.compute_aperture_photometry() with parameters:

 This will create the following attribuites:

-with the flux and error values for each sources all times, shape is[n_times, n_sources]
+aperture_maskthe pixel mask for each source, shape is[n_sources, n_pixels]FLFRCSAPandCROWDSAPwith the resulting flux metrics for each source, shape is[n_sources]sap_fluxandsap_flux_errwith the flux and error values for each sources all times, shape is[n_times, n_sources]

 machine.compute_aperture_photometry(aperture_size="optimal", target_complete=1, target_crowd=1)